 Just for fun?

-Science shows another reason people can get obsessive about pimple popping.
+Science shows another reason people can get popping pimple obsession.
 For these people, it’s less about picking the skin.
 Instead, it’s an addiction to witnessing the skin debris ooze out.
 These people tend to want to pop anything, including other peoples’ pimples.
 Why?
 It turns out, popping pimples or watching others do it can stimulate the nucleus accumbens, the reward center in the brain.
 When this is activated the brain releases the pleasure hormone dopamine.

 This release of the pleasure hormone can be considered one of the main contributing factors to why people have a hard time stopping popping pimples, especially once they start.
 It’s helpful to consider this chemical reaction if you’re trying to stop popping pimples.
 If you realize this is your reaction, it is that much more important to stay away from popping any pimples no matter how “ready” they seem.